 Other than that, you are nice to everybody, but always have a plan to take them down.

-You start you're it's listen, it's hard to do.
+Listen, it's hard to do.

 It's just sad.

-I'm gonna move on, John.
+I'm going to move on, John.

 You're a rock star.

-Many thanks to you and and all the brave men and women that do protect and serve every day, and they do it with honor and distinction.
+Many thanks to you and all the brave men and women that do protect and serve every day, and they do it with honor and distinction.

 Thank you.

-Uh all right, uh, let's say hi to Adam in Minneapolis.
+Let's say hi to Adam in Minneapolis.

 What's up, Adam?